SummaryRead the full fact sheet

 - low-grade temperature (fever).

-Common side effects following immunisation are usually mild and temporary (occurring in the first two days after vaccination).
+are usually mild and temporary (occurring in the first 2 days after vaccination).
 Specific treatment is not usually required.
-There are a number of treatment options that can reduce the side effects of the vaccine including:
+There are several treatment options that can reduce the side effects of the vaccine including:

-- although routine use of paracetamol after vaccination is not recommended, if fever is present, paracetamol can be given – check the label for the correct dose or speak with your pharmacist, (especially when giving paracetamol to children)
+- Although routine use of paracetamol after vaccination is not recommended, if pain and fever are present, paracetamol can be given – check the label for the correct dose or speak with your pharmacist (especially when giving paracetamol to children).

 Concerns about side effects